 Leaving your scooter in the rain (while you hide out waiting for the rain to pass!) is totally fine.

-Scooters are better protected when covered or stored indoors in general.
+Scooters are best protected when covered or stored indoors in general.
 However, your scooter is able to be in the rain.
 The sensitive components are sealed and materials are generally not at risk for quick deterioration from rain.

 If you are in an area where there is frequent rainfall or snowfall, it’s always better to park your scooter in a garage.